Białystok bus station: History

 In 2016, a tender was announced for the construction of a new bus station with the winner announced as Budner.
-On March 1, 2017, a notarial deed was signed between PKS Nova and the Budner Company regarding the transfer of 45% of the station area at Bohaterow Monte Cassino street.
-In exchange for the land received, Budner demolishd the old and built a new station complex.
+On 1 March 2017 a notarial deed was signed between PKS Nova and the Budner Company regarding the transfer of 45% of the station area at Bohaterow Monte Cassino street.
+In exchange for the land received, Budner demolished the old and built a new station complex.
 Two small shopping malls were to be built on the site handed over to the contractor.
-On May 29, 2017, the foundation act was laid, officially starting the construction of the new facility, which was put into use on December 11, 2017.
+On 29 May 2017 the foundation act was laid, officially starting the construction of the new facility, which was put into use on 11 December 2017.

+The Białystok bus station serves as a crucial hub for regional and international bus services in Białystok, the largest city in northeastern Poland and the capital of the Podlaskie Voivodeship.
+This facility plays a pivotal role in connecting Białystok with various cities across Poland and beyond, facilitating mobility and access for both residents and visitors.

+Location and accessibility

+Located in the heart of Białystok, the bus station is strategically positioned to offer convenient access to other forms of transportation, including local buses and taxis, ensuring smooth transitions for travelers.
+Its central location also means it is within walking distance of Białystok's main attractions, including historical sites, shopping areas, and restaurants, making it a vital node in the city's transport infrastructure.

 Operations

 Various national and regional carriers have their operations in the bus station.
 The bus station is used as a connection point to the neighbouring countries Belarus and Lithuania.
 PKS Nova operates coaches to most major cities in Poland and to many smaller cities in Podlaskie Voivodeship.